Venkimut/phpMAILapi/README.md

     define("MAILGUN_DOMAIN", "XXXXXXXXX");
 ?>
 ```
+## For Import Mailer Class to the existing application.
+- Import mailer.php and extend the class *Mailer* in mailer.php
-### You can refer index.php for sample code to implement the Mailer.php
+- You can refer index.php for sample code to implement the Mailer.php

 ## For Use as an API Service please refer */api* with below sample JSON